YongliHe23/SequenceExamples-GE/pge2/README.md

 placed directly onto the hardware.
 This is far more memory efficient and generally more accurate.
 Therefore, the following raster time requirements must be met in the .seq file:
-* gradient raster time must be multiple of 4us
+* gradient raster time must be on a 4us boundary
-* rf raster time must be multiple of 2us
+* RF raster time must be on a 2us boundary
-* adc raster time must be multiple of 2us
+* ADC raster time must be an integer multiple of 2us
-* In addition, it seems best to set block duration raster to 4us
+* block duration must be a on a 4us boundary

+**Event delays:**
+* gradient event delays must be an integer multiple of 4us
+* RF event delays must be an integer multiple of 2us
+* ADC event delays must be an integer multiple of 1us

 **Minimum gaps before and after RF/ADC events:**
 Like on other vendors, there is some time required to turn on/off the RF amplifier and ADC card.